-You're likely to start by first seeing your family doctor.
+You're likely to start by seeing your family doctor.
 After your initial appointment, your doctor may refer you to a doctor who specializes in the diagnosis and treatment of heart conditions (cardiologist).

-Here's some information to help you prepare for your appointment, and what to expect from your doctor.
+Here's some information to help you prepare for your appointment.

 What you can do

-- Write down any symptoms you're experiencing, and for how long.
+- Write down your symptoms and how long you've had them.

-- Make a list of your key medical information, including other recent health problems you've had and the names of any prescription and over-the-counter medications you're taking.
+- Make a list of your key medical information, including other recent health problems you've had and all prescription and over-the-counter medications and supplements you're taking.

-- Find a family member or friend who can come with you to the appointment, if possible.
+- Take a family member or friend with you to the appointment, if possible.
 Someone who accompanies you can help remember what the doctor says.

-- Write down the questions you want to be sure to ask your doctor.
+- Write down questions to ask your doctor.

-Questions to ask your doctor at your initial appointment include:
+For aortic valve regurgitation, questions to ask your doctor include:

-- What is likely causing my signs or symptoms?
+- What is likely causing my symptoms?

-- Are there any other possible causes for these signs or symptoms?
+- Are there any other possible causes?